atomicframeworks/deferScripts.js/README.md

 -- OR -- <br>
 B) Via an external script file reference

-Using a script block will be faster because due to the fact it does not require a network request to fetch the file.
+* Note: Using a script block will be faster because due to the fact it does not require a network request to fetch the file.

 ##### A) Including via script block